 Boolean representsAnInteger(preserves Text& t)

 The operation representsAnInteger() was created to allow a simple check of record syntax.
 The operation first checks for a length greater than zero, if so it checks the first character to determine if the vale represented is negative, indicated by ‘-‘.
-Then if loops through all the to determine whether it contains any non integer ascii characters.
+Then it loops through all the to determine whether it contains any non integer ascii characters.
 If and only if the parameter contains an integer value, the operation will return true.

 Text getCCDOperands(preserves Text& t)